VijayRod/demo/container-storage/logs/zk8snodedatapathlb.md

 kubectl get pods -o wide # view IPs and their corresponding subnet

 # pod-to-pod azure-cni/kubenet dns
+# kubenet: pod-to-pod traffic within the same node is not NATed as it uses the same cbr0 bridge. sudo tcpdump -i cbr0 host <IP_POD_1> and host <IP_POD_2>
 # refer to iptables/kube-proxy for service
 curl http://<IP-do-pod> # udr issue if kubenet curl http://nome-do-pod.namespace.svc.cluster.local # Or nome-do-service